Cauliflower and Pomegranates by Pierre-Auguste Renoir |

-When I get home I walk quickly to the health food store around the corner to pick up some bread for my lunch, and as soon as I enter the shop, I spot C, a woman close to my age who became friendly with my parents because she was—let me think—a good friend of a good friend of good friend of theirs.
-And after I call out C’s name, we stand together by the door and she immediately asks how my dad is doing, and I tell her he seemed a bit more lively that morning and had actually gone down to the dining room to breakfast, and she says oh, good.
-But I’m thinking how the days when he eats something just mean he will take longer to die, and honestly, should that be considered good or not, but I only say there are good days and bad days and you never know, and she says she’ll visit him after the holidays, and “Happy Thanksgiving!”
+When I get home I walk quickly to the health food store around the corner to pick up some bread for my lunch.
+And as soon as I enter the shop, I spot C, a woman close to my age who became a good friend of my parents because she was—let me think—a good friend of a good friend of a good friend of theirs.
+And after I call out C’s name, we stand together by the door and she immediately asks how my dad is doing.
+I tell her he seemed a bit more lively that morning and had actually gone down to the dining room to breakfast, and she says oh, good.
+I’m thinking how the days when he eats something might just mean he will take longer to die, and honestly, should that be considered good or not, but I only say there are good days and bad days and you never know.
+And she says she’ll visit him after the holidays and “Happy Thanksgiving!”

-After D gets into her car to go buy dog food, I enter the Monterey Market alone and wander through the aisles assessing the offerings of the season—orange, heart-shaped persimmons, ruby-red pomegranates ripe to bursting, luscious, late-harvest grapes, extravagant heaps of leafy green chard with white, red, and golden stems—when I suddenly I notice an orange cauliflower—it’s called a cheddar cauliflower probably because it is the color of cheddar cheese, not because it tastes like cheddar cheese—that is so beautiful it reminds me of a story Paramahansa Yogananda told in The Autobiography of a Yogi about how when he was a boy studying at his guru’s ashram, he’d grown an exceptionally beautiful cauliflower, of which he’d been so proud that he’d hidden it away in his room, and how to teach him a lesson his guru had—while the entire group was away on a trip—used his magical yogic flying powers to return quickly to the ashram, remove the cauliflower from his student’s room, and fly back to rejoin his group—or something like that.
-And at that moment the veil falls from my eyes and I see at long last what a truly magnificent vegetable the cauliflower is, yes, a great, golden sunburst of a perfectly formed flower, and F would have called that moment an “epiphanette,” a word he coined, but he is long gone from my life and when I recently ran into him accidentally I felt a surge of emotion so strong that I pretended not to see him and quickly walked off in the opposite direction.
+After D gets into her car to go buy dog food, I enter the produce market alone and wander through the aisles assessing the offerings of the season—orange, heart-shaped persimmons, ruby-red pomegranates ripe to bursting, luscious, late-harvest grapes, extravagant heaps of leafy green chard with white, red, and golden stems—when I suddenly I notice a massive heap orange cauliflowers.
+The sign below it says "cheddar cauliflower," and I imagine it has that name because it is the color of cheddar cheese, not because it tastes like cheddar cheese.
+And the orange cauliflowers are so beautiful it reminds me of a story Paramahansa Yogananda told in his book The Autobiography of a Yogi about how when he was a boy studying at his guru’s ashram, he’d grown an exceptionally beautiful cauliflower, of which he’d been so proud that he’d hidden it away in his room, and how to teach him a lesson his guru had—while the entire group was away on a trip—used his magical yogic flying powers to return quickly to the ashram, remove the cauliflower from his student’s room, and fly back to rejoin his group—or something like that.
+And at that moment the veil falls from my eyes and I see at long last what a truly magnificent vegetable the cauliflower is, yes, a great, golden sunburst of a perfectly formed flower.
+F would have called that moment an “epiphanette,” a word he coined.
+But he is long gone from my life and when I recently ran into him accidentally I felt a surge of emotion so strong that I pretended not to see him and quickly walked off in the opposite direction.

 by Nina Zolotow